 The fine is P500 or so per day.

 |1 or 2 = Monday|

 |5 or 6 = Wednesday|

 |7 or 8 = Thursday|

 |9 or 0 = Friday|

-To get to Doane Rest on your Coding Day, you can go to Legarda Road from Marcos Highway (Legarda is on your left) or Kennon Road (Legarda is on your right).
+To get to Doane Rest on your Coding Day, you can go to Legarda Road from Marcos Highway (Legarda is on your left) or from Kennon Road (Legarda is on your right).
 Follow Legarda Road to where you must turn right.
-You will pass McDonald’s on the corner, and City Hall will be on your left.
-Follow this road around until it turns left.
+Before turning right, you will pass McDonald’s on the corner, and after turning right, City Hall will be on your left.
+Follow this road around until it turns left away from downtown.
 Turn left, but then try to stay in the right lane so you can go right down Bokawkan (not Naguilian Road).
 Bokawkan is pretty steep, but you will follow this downhill for a bit.
 You will pass Holiday Supermarket on your left and Toyota Baguio on your right.
 At the intersection just after Toyota, turn right.
 You will be on Magsaysay.
 Doane Rest is on the right immediately after Cleanfuel gas station and before Iglesia Ni Cristo.